matthieuneau/qlora-implementation/README.md

 In every case, training was performed until convergence of the train loss

-The decision to quantize only the q and
+The decision to quantize only the q and v matrices is arbitrary but consistent with the experiments performed in the qlora paper

 ### Hyperparameter setting